radian-software/radian/README.md

-    that weren't designed to be lazy-loaded; by extensive use of idle timers; by disabling of heavy autoloads; by asynchronous byte-compilation of the init-file in a subprocess on successful init; and by running all customizations before the first graphical frame is initialized)
+    that weren't designed to be lazy-loaded; by extensive use of idle timers; by disabling of heavy autoloads; by asynchronous byte-compilation of the init-file in a subprocess on successful init, with the local init-file macroexpanded and embedded directly into Radian during compilation; and by running all customizations before the first graphical frame is initialized)
   * Aggressively consistent coding style and documentation, including heavy use of macros to automate and foolproof common operations